Local health services

 Getting involved with your local NHS

-Look at the Clinical Commissioning Group’s website to see how you can get involved in decision made about local health services.
+There are two Clinical Commissioning Groups that cover Cheshire West and Chester.
+Look at their websites to see how you can get involved in decisions made about local health services.

 - West Cheshire Clinical Commissioning Group - listening to you